-Trump may bypass hardline conservatives on tax reform
+White House looks past conservatives on tax reform

 Trump has put tax reform at the top of his legislative agenda now that the health care bill has failed.

 Priebus said Trump was not backing off his view that the tax reform bill needed a border tax.
-He also said that the measure would include a middle class tax cut that he said might help to attract votes from moderate Democrats.
+He also said that the measure would include a middle-class tax cut that he said might help to attract votes from moderate Democrats.

+In a sign that not everyone in the Freedom Caucus was in line with its approach and a positive signal for Trump as he looked ahead to tax reform, Rep. Ted Poe, a Texas Republican, said he had resigned from the group.

+“In order to deliver on the conservative agenda we have promised the American people for eight years, we must come together to find solutions to move this country forward,” Poe said in a statement.
+“Saying no is easy, leading is hard.”

-Senate Democratic leader Chuck Schumer criticized Trump over his handling of the healthcare bill and said Republicans would face the same conservative revolt on other issues.
+Senate Democratic leader Chuck Schumer criticized Trump over his handling of the health care bill and said Republicans would face roadblocks from conservatives on other issues.

-“They’re going to repeat the same mistake they made on Trumpcare with tax reform,” Schumer told ABC.
+“They’re going to repeat the same mistake they made on Trumpcare with tax reform,” Schumer told ABC’s “This Week.”

 He urged Trump to go a different path: reject the Freedom Caucus and work with Democrats.